Benefits of Walking vs Running

 - Feeling down?
 I know that when you're feeling depressed, exercise is often the LAST thing you feel like doing, but if there's any way to get outside, it's the best way to help snap out of a bad attitude.
 I always get some new, helpful perspective on life when I'm out there.
 (And you may want to check out this post: How to Fight Depression and Anxiety Naturally: 20 Helpful Tips for Anxiety, Depression, and Fatigue.)

 - Need extra motivation?
 The following essential oils are said to be helpful!
 You could rub a couple drops onto your temples or use a diffuser (click the names for the links to the kind I like): Ginger, Thyme, or Orange.

 - Don't necessarily walk hoping for weight loss.
 Walking results in losing weight for some, but I walked for months before I noticed any change on the scales, and with my premenopausal stuff off and on, that was probably more to do with hormones.
-In general, exercise tones you up and is SO good for you, but I don't think it's always going to result in weight loss in women as well as changing what or how much you're eating will.
+In general, exercise tones you up and is SO good for you, but sadly, it's not always going to result in weight loss in women as well as changing what or how much you're eating will.
 (Although in men it usually does!)
 What it does do, though, is get you thinking more about your health, and when you're toning up and clothes are fitting a bit better, it motivates you eat better, too. 🙂

 - I've never had time to “check Facebook” like some do, beyond the Kitchen Kop stuff that I post, so now if I'm done making phone calls, I've gotten good at reading on my phone while I walk, it's kind of fun.
 I can actually see what my friends or nieces and nephews are up to!
 I also have been known to catch up on email this way, too.
 You just need really good peripheral vision to see the sidewalk cracks, lol.